L'Anse aux Meadows to Quirpon, Newfoundland and Labrador

-L'Anse aux Meadows to Quirpon is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
+L'Anse aux Meadows to Quirpon is a designated place in the Canadian province of Newfoundland and Labrador.

 Geography

 L'Anse aux Meadows to Quirpon is in Newfoundland within Subdivision D of Division No. 9.
+It consists of five communities: L'Anse aux Meadows, Hay Cove, Straitsview, Noddy Bay and Quirpon, all of which are separate local service districts.

 Demographics

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, L'Anse aux Meadows to Quirpon recorded a population of 224 living in 103 of its 132 total private dwellings, a change of from its 2011 population of 282.
 With a land area of 9.59 km2, it had a population density of in 2016.

-Government

-L'Anse aux Meadows to Quirpon is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
-The chair of the LSD committee is Damien Bartlett.